Biochemical engineering: Biotechnology

 Biotechnology and biochemical engineering are closely related to each other as biochemical engineering can be considered a sub-branch of biotechnology.
 One of the primary focuses of biotechnology is in the medical field, where biochemical engineers work to design pharmaceuticals, artificial organs, biomedical devices, chemical sensors, and drug delivery systems.
 Biochemical engineers use their knowledge of chemical processes in biological systems in order to create tangible products that improve people's health.
 Specific areas of studies include metabolic, enzyme, and tissue engineering.
-The study of cell cultures is widely used in biochemical engineering and biotechnology due to its many applications in developing natural fuels, improving the efficiency in producing drugs and pharmaceutical processes, and also creating cures for disease.
-Other medical applications of biochemical engineering within biotechnology are genetics testing and pharmacogenomics.
+The study of cell cultures is widely used in biochemical engineering and biotechnology due to its many applications in developing natural fuels, improving the efficiency of drug production and pharmaceutical processes, and creating cures for diseases.
+Other medical applications of biochemical engineering within biotechnology are genetic testing and pharmacogenomics.

-Food Industry
+Food industry

 Biochemical engineers primarily focus on designing systems that will improve the production, processing, packaging, storage, and distribution of food.
-Some commonly processed foods include wheat, fruits, and milk which undergo processes such as milling, dehydration, and pasteurization in order to become products that can be sold.
+Some commonly processed foods include wheat, fruits, and milk, which undergo processes such as milling, dehydration, and pasteurization in order to become products that can be sold.

 There are three levels of food processing: primary, secondary, and tertiary.
-Primary food processing involves turning agricultural products into other products that can be turned into food, secondary food processing is the making of food from readily available ingredients, and tertiary food processing is commercial production of ready-to eat or heat-and-serve foods.
-Drying, pickling, salting, and fermenting foods were some of the oldest food processing techniques used to preserve food by preventing yeasts, molds, and bacteria to cause spoiling.
-Methods for preserving food have evolved to meet current standards of food safety but still use the same processes as the past.
-Biochemical engineers also work to improve the nutritional value of food products, such as in golden rice, which was developed to prevent vitamin A deficiency in certain areas where this was an issue.
-Efforts to advance preserving technologies can also ensure lasting retention of nutrients as foods are stored.
+Primary food processing involves turning agricultural products into other products that can be turned into food.
+Secondary food processing is the making of food from readily available ingredients.
+Tertiary food processing is commercial production of ready-to eat or heat-and-serve foods.
+Drying, pickling, salting, and fermenting foods were some of the oldest food processing techniques used to preserve food by preventing the growth of entities which cause food to spoil, such as yeasts, molds, and bacteria.
+Methods for preserving food have evolved to meet modern food safety standards, but many methods still involve the same processes as were used in the past.

+Biochemical engineers also work to improve the nutritional value of food products, such as in golden rice, which was developed to prevent vitamin A deficiency in certain locations where this was an issue.
+Efforts to advance food preserving technologies can also ensure lasting retention of nutrients as foods are stored.
 Packaging plays a key role in preserving as well as ensuring the safety of the food by protecting the product from contamination, physical damage, and tampering.
 Packaging can also make it easier to transport and serve food.

 A common job for biochemical engineers working in the food industry is to design ways to perform all these processes on a large scale in order to meet the demands of the population.
 Responsibilities for this career path include designing and performing experiments, optimizing processes, consulting with groups to develop new technologies, and preparing project plans for equipment and facilities.